Smiling woman shopping in a boutique holding a brown handbag, surrounded by stylish clothing and accessories in a modern store setting.

 Pros

-• Flexibility for expensive purchases.
-While a standard credit card may limit your capacity for major purchases, a card with no set limit typically gives you the wiggle room to spend more.
-This extra flexibility can come in handy for unexpected expenses, like booking a last-minute trip.
+• Cash flow flexibility.
+While a traditional credit card may limit your capacity to charge major costs, a card with no set limit typically gives you the wiggle room to spend more on unexpected expenses, like booking a last-minute trip.

 • Protection for your credit utilization ratio.
-Your credit utilization ratio, or the total amount of available credit in use at one time, accounts for about 30% of your FICO® credit score.2 However, per Experian, purchases on a card with no preset limit typically don’t affect your credit utilization.
+Your credit utilization ratio, or the total amount of available credit in use at one time, accounts for a significant portion of your credit score.
+However, according to Experian®, purchases on a charge card or another card with no preset limit typically don’t affect your credit utilization.

 • Opportunity to earn extensive rewards.
-Typically, credit cards with no preset limit offer desirable rewards programs.
 Generally, the more you spend, the more rewards you may earn.
-So, without a set limit, you could receive plentiful cash back or miles on your purchases, especially in bonus categories.
+So, without a set limit, you may receive plentiful cash back or miles on your eligible purchases, especially in bonus categories.

 Cons

 • Limited benefits to credit score.
-While an excellent payment history on a card with no preset limit can have a positive impact on your credit score, the added available credit doesn’t necessarily benefit your credit utilization ratio in the same way a high-credit-limit card might.
+While an excellent payment history on a card with no preset limit can have a positive impact on your credit score, the added available credit doesn’t necessarily benefit your credit utilization ratio in the same way a high-limit credit card might.

 • Expensive annual fees.
-Experian explains that cards with no set spending limit often have annual fees.
-As with any card that charges an annual fee, it’s important to make sure the card adds enough value to your life—in the form of rewards, spending flexibility, or perks—to offset the additional cost.
+Cards with no preset limit may charge a high annual fee.
+It’s important to make sure the card adds enough value to your life, in the form of rewards, flexibility, or perks, to offset the additional cost.

 • Inflexible repayment options.
 A credit card with no set spending limit may require you to repay your entire balance each month, limiting your ability to break down pricey purchases into several payments.
-Some cards without set spending limits may allow you to carry a balance, but you risk high interest charges.
+Some cards may allow you to carry a balance, but you risk high interest charges.

 • Risk of overspending.
-While credit limits may be inconvenient at times, they may make it harder to overspend or build an unmanageable balance.
+While credit limits may be inconvenient at times, they may make it harder to overspend or accumulate an unmanageable balance.
 With no set limit, you may end up with more credit card debt than you can afford to repay.
-Because many of these cards require you to repay your entire balance in full each month, an unmanageable balance could cause you to fall behind on payments, hurting your credit score.

 There’s no such thing as a credit card with no credit limit at all.
-But a card without a preset limit could help you earn rewards on frequent expensive purchases—if you have the high income and excellent credit necessary to qualify.
-If you don’t yet qualify for a card without set credit limits, you may still access more credit over time by keeping your balances low and paying your bills on time each month.
+But a card without a preset limit may help you earn rewards on frequent expensive purchases, if you have the high income and excellent credit score necessary to qualify.
+If you don’t qualify for a credit card yet without set credit limits, you may access more credit over time by keeping your balances low and paying your bills on time each month.

 Next steps